Computer Science (CMSI)

 CMSI 5350 Machine Learning (4 semester hours)

-Introduction to the concepts and methods of Machine Learning (ML) and tools and technologies that can be used to implement and deploy ML solutions.
-Supervised learning, unsupervised learning, reinforcement learning, and learning theory.
-Applications including speech recognition, control systems, and bioinformatics.
-Prerequisites: ((CMSI 2120 or CMSI 3630) and MATH 251) and (CMSI 4320 or MATH 361 [either may be taken concurrently])) or (Permission of instructor).
+Introduction to the concepts and methods of Machine Learning (ML) and tools and technologies used to implement and deploy ML solutions.
+Topics include supervised learning, unsupervised learning, reinforcement learning, learning theory, and ethical discernment for bias mitigation, privacy preservation, transparency, and proper attribution.
+Case studies include applications in areas such as speech recognition, control systems, and bioinformatics.

 Introduction to the field of natural language processing (NLP), covering algorithms for solving various NLP tasks, including recent deep learning methods, as well as hands-on application of these techniques to real-world problems.
-Topics include language modeling, text classification, sequence tagging, syntactic parsing, word embeddings, machine translation, question answering, and spoken dialogue systems.
-Prerequisite: CMSI 5350 or MATH 470.
+Topics include language modeling, text classification, sequence tagging, syntactic parsing, word embeddings, machine translation, question answering, spoken dialogue systems, and ethical awareness and discernment.

 CMSI 5457 Introduction to Virtual Worlds (4 semester hours)

 An introduction to the history of, and the technological and social aspects surrounding, virtual worlds.
 Building and scripting objects, and the interaction between avatars, avatar customization, and computer science concepts underlying virtual worlds.
-Permission of instructor required.

 CMSI 5555 Wireless Networks (4 semester hours)